UMass-UAS-Salt-Marsh/marshmap/README.md

    sites.
 7. `map` produce geoTIFF maps of predicted vegetation cover.

+### Additional functions

+- `build_flights_db` Builds the flights database for a site, necessary after new files are downloaded with `gather`.
+This is normally called by `screen` when you first view a site, so there's no need to call it manually unless you are unable or unwilling to run `screen`.
+- `flights_report` Creates a report on on orthoimages for all sites, including a summary for each site, a list of files flagged for repair in `screen`, a list of duplicated portable names for each site, and a list of all files for each site.
+- `info()` Shows the status of jobs you've launched.
+This is a `slurmcollie` function.
+- `kill(jobs)` Kill one or more jobs you didn't mean to launch (`slurmcollie`).
+- `purge(jobs)` Purge jobs that have finished or failed once you no longer care about them (`slurmcollie`).
+- `showlog(job)` Shows the log of a running or finished job (`slurmcollie`).

 ## Image naming

 UAS images (orthophotos, DEMs, canopy height models, and derived variables) may be referred to in